Bali is an island with a famous beautiful landscape and is one of the more than 13.000 thousands islands of Indonesia that has its own uniqueness.

 In Bali you will drive on the left.
 If you wish to hire a car during your trip and drive it yourself, you must be over 18 years of age and must carry a valid International Driving License.

 Every tourist in Bali must be registered at the local Police Station upon arrival.
 As soon as you arrive to the villa, our staff will ask for your passport to do the required registration.
-They will ask a small fee (less than 2 USD) to pay the Registration Fees.
-Next day, they will give your passport back.
+They will ask a small fee (around 2 USD) to pay the Registration Fees.
+Next day, after the registration is completed, the House Manager will give your passports back.

-Indonesia gives a very hard punishment to drug users and even death penalty to drug dealers.
+Indonesia gives a very harsh punishment to drug users and even death penalty to drug dealers.
 For your own sake, please, don't bring or use drugs in this country.